ragavvenkatesan/yann/docs/source/trailer.rst

 What is in the toolbox ?
 ========================

-This toolbox started with the beautiful `theanos tutorials`_.
+This toolbox started with the beautiful `theano tutorials`_.
 The code that is here in yann has the following popular features that all deep net toolboxes seem to have.
 Among many others there are: